mfshi03/BabelVoice/README.md

 ```

 If you want to updated the model hosted on Modal.
-You should edit this:
+You should edit this models/tts_web.py and serve it like this:

 ```
-models/tts_web.py
+modal serve models/tts_web.py
 ```